 With a full table of tamarind-coated napkins, every (messy) bite was worth the effort.

 I wasn’t sure if I wanted to go to Mui Ne; I was tired from my travels in the fall and thought the best thing to do was to stay put.
 Lesson learned: it was an extremely last-minute decision to go and join friends on the beach for Christmas, but a wise choice in the end!

-Part 2 to follow, a practical crash course of where to stay, what to do and where to eat.
+Don’t miss my Mui Ne Part 2: a practical crash course of where to stay, what to do and where to eat.